Community

 Four Hills Farm Bristol, VT

 There are many rolling hills in the pastoral landscape around Four Hills Farm, but its name actually refers to a different kind of hill entirely.
 The four Hill siblings – Ron, Brian, Joanne and Kevin – purchased the family farm from their parents, Jeanette and Robert, who are technically retired, but still involved.
-There are even three from the next generation of Hills back on the farm after each earned a degree in a different aspect of agriculture: Elizabeth and Britney, Brian’s daughters, and Megan, Ron’s oldest.
+There are even three from the next generation of Hills back on the farm after each earned a degree in different aspect of agriculture: Elizabeth and Britney, Brian’s daughters, and Megan, Ron’s oldest.

 Flood Brothers Farm Clinton, ME

 The Floods have been farming the fields of central Maine for more than 200 years.
 Their land, which runs for miles alongside the Kennebec River, is currently home to three generations and employs 12 family members plus another 30 people.
-“For us, family not only includes our relations, but our employees, many of whom have been with us for decades,” says Jenni Tilton-Flood who married Dana Flood, a member of the third generation.
+“For us, family not only includes our relations, but our employees, many of whom have been with us for decades, says Jenni Tilton-Flood who married Dana Flood, a member of the third generation.

 Five Mile Farm Lisbon, NY